jrpotter/notebook/notes/network/ip/ipv4.md

 %%ANKI
 Basic
-Which IPv4 prefix is designated for hosts on a local network?
+Which IPv4 prefix is designated for the unspecified address?
-Back: `0.0.0.0/8`
+Back: `0.0.0.0/32`
 Reference: Fall, Kevin R, and W Richard Stevens.
 “TCP/IP Illustrated, Volume 1: The Protocols,” n.d.
 <!--ID: 1752809649295-->
 END%%